 If there's one thing that keeps corporate cybersecurity professionals awake at night, it's the thought of an attack employing a range of sophisticated techniques designed to steal the company's valuable information.

-As the name "advanced" suggests, an advanced persistent attack (APT) uses continuous, clandestine, and sophisticated hacking techniques to gain access to a system and remain inside for a prolonged period of time, with potentially destructive consequences.
+As the name "advanced" suggests, an advanced persistent threat (APT) uses continuous, clandestine, and sophisticated hacking techniques to gain access to a system and remain inside for a prolonged period of time, with potentially destructive consequences.

-The Prime Targets
+The Prime Targets of Advanced Persistent Threats

 Because of the level of effort needed to carry out such an attack, APTs are usually leveled at high value targets, such as nation states and large corporations, with the ultimate goal of stealing information over a long period of time, rather than simply "dipping in" and leaving quickly, as many black hat hackers do during lower level cyber assaults.